-Our water system continues to violate a newly promulgated drinking water standard for the sum of six perand polyfluoroalkyl substances called PFAS6 and are taking the following corrective actions: We are working towards a treatment solution at the Pond Street Water Treatment Plant (WTP).
+Our water system violated a drinking water standard for the sum of six per- and polyfluoroalkyl substances known as PFAS6, at the Pond Street Treatment Plant and we are taking the following corrective actions: We are working towards a treatment solution at the Pond Street Water Treatment Plant (WTP).
 We continue to offer water that complies with the drinking water standard free of charge through outside spigots at the Broadway WTP, located at 507 Broadway.
 Water from these spigots is currently available from 8 am to 8 pm, 7 days a week.